taciturnaxolotl/unduckified/README.md

 - [x] Search counter
 - [x] [OpenSearch](https://developer.mozilla.org/en-US/docs/Web/XML/Guides/OpenSearch) support
 - [x] Search History (clearable, all local, and disabled by default ofc)
-- [x] Fancy sounds (disabled if you have `prefers-reduced-motion` set; sounds only account for 201.3 KB of the 707 KB total size)
+- [x] Fancy sounds (disabled if you have `prefers-reduced-motion` set; sounds only account for `198.5 KB` of the `717.4 KB` total size)
 - [x] Cute little text animations
+- [x] Auto updating bangs file!
+(I'm using a [GitHub Action](https://github.com/taciturnaxolotl/unduck/actions/workflows/update-bangs.yaml) to update the bangs file every 24 hours)
+- [x] Hashmapped bangs for faster searching
+- [x] local font file to avoid google fonts
+- [x] redirects to the base page of a bang if there is no query (e.g. `!g` will take you to google.com and `!yt` will take you to youtube.com)
+- [x] Suffix bangs (e.g. `ghr! taciturnaxolotl/unduck` will take you to this github repo)
 - [ ] ~Search suggestions~ (as far as I can tell this essentially impossible to do natively with either firefox or chrome; please correct me if I'm wrong though.
 In this case I would very much love to be wrong)

 and then some more really ambitious stuff like: